chiappo98/fast_detector_Response/README.md

 ```
 python3 fast_resp.py <config_file> <input_ROOT_file> <output_drdf_file> -nc -e <event_number> -s <start_event> -i <idrun>
 ```
-where

 - `config_file`: contains some parameters for the DAQ simulation, such as the PDE and cross-talk probability for the SiPM sensors, togheter with their physical dimensions.
 The file name is *config.xml*.
-- `input_ROOT_file`: a file named *sensors.root*, which contains all the information about the photons propagating from the charged particles trajetories towards the sensors surface.
-In particular it provides the energy, arrival time and inpact coordinates of each photon.
+- `input_ROOT_file`: a file named *sensors.root*, which contains all the information about the photons propagating from the charged particles trajectories towards the sensors surface.
+In particular it provides the energy, arrival time and impact coordinates of each photon.
 - `output_drdf_file`: a file named *response.drdf*.
-It is an image file in a custom-made format.
-The single response.drdf file contains the 2D plot of all the sensor matrices with the number of photons detected on each SiPM and the arrival time of the first one of them.
 - `-nc` option: this options allows the user to retrive the total number of photons arrived on each SiPM without considering, for example, PDE or cross-talk.
 - `-e` option: allows the user to specify the number of event to be computed, if different from the total one.
 - `-s` option: allows the user to specify the starting event, if different from 0.
 To be used *only* if the number of event is *smaller* than the total one.
 - `-i` option: run identifier (UUID)

-The input file is obtained through the processing, with other sofwares, of the GEANT4 simulation of a neutrino interaction inside liquid Argon.
-This leads to the sensors.root file.
-Since they are not the result of my work I won't upload here the softwares whole simulation chain.

 # Submission on batch system

 Through CNAF the user can get access to the INFN computing centre, exploiting the use of Grid technology.
-It is in this constest that the creation of a fast detector response makes sense, since the term 'fast' derives from the possibility to run many simulations in parallel.
+It is in this constest that the creation of a fast detector response makes sense, since the term 'fast' derives also from the possibility to run many simulations in parallel.
 HTCondor helps to accomplish this task, since it is a specialized batch system for managing compute-intensive jobs, providing a queuing mechanism, scheduling policy, priority scheme, and resource classifications.

 ## HTCondor